OuhscBbmc/redcap-migration/migration-to-new-server.md

 * REDCapCon Sept 2023, Seatle WA
 * Will Beasley, Thomas Wilson, Caxton Muchano, University of Oklahoma Health Science Center
-* Patrick Sandin, University of Oklahoma IT
+* Patrick Sandin, April Dickson, University of Oklahoma IT
 * Greg Neils, MGB

 This presentation is a summary of the detailed instructions at